rockdaboot/wget2/docs/wget2.md

   This is for experts only.
 Normally you would use `--secure-protocol` to set predefined priority strings.

+### `--https-enforce=mode`

+  Sets how to deal with URLs that are not explicitly HTTPS (where scheme isn't https://) (default: none)

+#### mode=none

+  Use HTTP for URLs without scheme.
+In recursive operation the scheme of the parent document is taken as default.

+#### mode=soft

+  Try HTTPS first when the scheme is HTTP or not given.
+On failure fall back to HTTP.

+#### mode=hard

+  Only use HTTPS, no matter if a HTTP scheme is given or not.
+Do not fall back to HTTP.

 ## <a name="Recursive Retrieval Options"/>Recursive Retrieval Options

 ### `-r`, `--recursive`